 Eli and Abby Manning are your typical college sweetheart love story.

 They met for the first time at Ole Miss in 2002.
 She was a freshman in the Kappa Delta sorority while he was a junior and the team's starting quarterback.
 As one of the best college football players in the SEC, Eli threw for 31 touchdowns in 2001 and then 3,400 yards in 2002 before taking the Rebels to a 10-3 mark in 2003.

 Eli headed to New York when the Giants traded for him after the 2004 NFL Draft.
 Abby finished up her degree in Oxford, Mississippi, in 2005 and hopped on a plane to the Big Apple to work as an account executive in the fashion industry.

 Three years after Eli's rookie season and just months after he beat an undefeated New England Patriots team led by Tom Brady in Super Bowl XLII, he and Abby tied the knot.
 They got married in April 2008 in Los Cabos, Mexico, at the One & Only Palmilla resort along the Sea of Cortez.
 His two brothers were groomsmen.

-Eli knew in 2007 he wanted to marry Abby, according to MyNewOrleans.com:
+Eli knew in 2007 he wanted to marry Abby, per MyNewOrleans.com:

 "During a trip home to New Orleans for Mardi Gras, he designed an engagement ring at Adler's.
 A few weeks later, they were slated to take a trip to see her family in Nashville.
 Abby thought he might propose to her then but Eli just couldn't wait that long.
 On a simple Tuesday evening they were spending together, Eli turned toward Abby and got down on his knee.
 Abby was taken aback at first but breathlessly said 'Yes!'
 He presented her with a gorgeous Adler's emerald-cut center stone ring, flanked by two emerald-cut diamonds on either side."